Brand: History

 The process of giving a brand "human" characteristics represented, at least in part, a response to consumer concerns about mass-produced goods.
 The Quaker Oats Company began using the image of the Quaker Man in place of a trademark from the late 1870s, with great success.
 Pears' soap, Campbell's soup, Coca-Cola, Juicy Fruit chewing gum and Aunt Jemima pancake mix were also among the first products to be "branded" in an effort to increase the consumer's familiarity with the product's merits.
 Other brands which date from that era, such as Ben's Original rice and Kellogg's breakfast cereal, furnish illustrations of the trend.

 By the early 1900s, trade press publications, advertising agencies, and advertising experts began producing books and pamphlets exhorting manufacturers to bypass retailers and to advertise directly to consumers with strongly branded messages.
 Around 1900, advertising guru James Walter Thompson published a housing advertisement explaining trademark advertising.
 This was an early commercial explanation of what scholars now recognize as modern branding and the beginnings of brand management.
-This trend continued to the 1980s, and As of 2018 is quantified in concepts such as brand value and brand equity.
+This trend continued to the 1980s, and As of 2018 is quantified by marketers in concepts such as brand value and brand equity.
 Naomi Klein has described this development as "brand equity mania".
 In 1988, for example, Philip Morris Companies purchased Kraft Foods Inc. for six times what the company was worth on paper.
 Business analysts reported that what they really purchased was the brand name.

 With the rise of mass media in the early 20th century, companies adopted techniques that allowed their messages to stand out.
 Slogans, mascots, and jingles began to appear on radio in the 1920s and in early television in the 1930s.
 Soap manufacturers sponsored many of the earliest radio drama series, and the genre became known as soap opera.

 By the 1940s, manufacturers began to recognize the way in which consumers had started to develop relationships with their brands in a social/psychological/anthropological sense.
 Advertisers began to use motivational research and consumer research to gather insights into consumer purchasing.
-Strong branded campaigns for Chrysler and Exxon/Esso, using insights drawn from research into psychology and cultural anthropology, led to some of the most enduring campaigns of the 20th-century.
+Strong branded campaigns for Chrysler and Exxon/Esso, using insights drawn from research into psychology and cultural anthropology, led to some of the most enduring campaigns of the 20th century.
 Brand advertisers began to imbue goods and services with a personality, based on the insight that consumers searched for brands with personalities that matched their own.